psych252/psych252book/docs/03-visualization2.md

   stat_summary(fun.data = "mean_cl_boot",
                geom = "linerange",
                size = 1.5) +
-  # add a title, subtitle, and changed axis labels
-  labs(title = "Price as a function of quality of cut",
-    subtitle = "Note: The price is in US dollars", tag = "A",
-    x = "Quality of the cut",
-    y = "Price") +
   # adjust what to show on the y-axis
   scale_y_continuous(breaks = seq(from = 0, to = 4000, by = 2000),
                      labels = seq(from = 0, to = 4000, by = 2000)) +